Buyer Frequently Asked Questions

 Q. How long does it take to buy a home?

-A. The typical time frame to purchase a home from the date of contract acceptance can take between 30-45 days.
+A. The typical time frame to purchase a home from the date of contract acceptance can take between 30-60 days.
 Sometimes longer.
 Sometimes shorter when it’s a cash deal.
 This timeframe will be mutually agreed to during the contract negotiation process.
+The timeframe it takes you to find the home on which you want to make an offer cannot be determined.
+It will all be based on how you make your decisions and how many homes you want to see.
+You will know it when you see the right home.
+Don’t talk yourself into it.

 Q. Do I need to have homeowner’s insurance?